Kitchens

 How to choose a cold press juicer

 There's no such thing as the best cold press juicer: just the juicer that best suits your needs.
-With that said, here are a few key points to bear in mind when shopping for a cold press juicer.
+We've dedicated a whole article to how to choose a juicer, but here are a few key points to bear in mind when shopping for a cold press juicer.

 Juice type